MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/traditional-azure-networking-topology.md

 # Traditional Azure networking topology

 > [!IMPORTANT]
-> Try the new [Topology](/azure/network-watcher/network-insights-topology) experience which offers visualization of Azure resources for ease of inventory management and monitoring network at scale.
+> Try the new [Topology (Preview)](/azure/network-watcher/network-insights-topology) experience which offers visualization of Azure resources for ease of inventory management and monitoring network at scale.
 Leverage it to visualize resources and their dependencies across subscriptions, regions and locations.
 [Click](https://ms.portal.azure.com/#view/Microsoft_Azure_Monitoring/AzureMonitoringBrowseBlade/~/overview) to navigate to the experience.

 Explore key design considerations and recommendation surrounding network topologies in Microsoft Azure.